weaverbel/intro-computational-thinking/content/3-lesson.md

 ---
 title: Computational thinking in programming
-nav: Examples
+nav: Three

 ---

 *Decomposition* is really important in programming.
-The computer must be told precisely what to do, and in what order, so a problem you are solving must be broken down into parts and each section coded appropriately.
+The computer must be told precisely what to do, and in what order, so problems must be broken down into discrete parts and each section coded appropriately.

-Suppose we want to find the most commonly used ten words in a text.
+Suppose we want to find the ten words most commonly used in a text.
 How would we go about that?

 #### Linear code

-There are many ways to do this task.
+There are many different ways to do this task.
 This is one way, where all the commands are run in a linear sequence, e.g.,

 {% include figure.html img="count-words.png" alt="counting words in a text" caption="Counting words in a text" width="60%" %}